 The most famous address in America—1600 Pennsylvania Avenue—is also perhaps the country’s most famous haunted house.
 Presidents, first ladies, White House staff members and guests have reported feeling ghostly presences, hearing unexplained noises and even running into actual apparitions—even on the way out of the bathtub, in one particularly famous case.

-Abigail Adams & David Burns
+Ghosts of Abigail Adams & David Burns

 Abigail Adams and her husband John, the second president of the United States (1797-1801), moved to 1600 Pennsylvania Avenue from the former U.S. capital in Philadelphia.
 At the time, Washington, D.C. was still just a town, built mostly on swampy land on the banks of the Potomac River.
 Because the East Room of the new White House was the warmest and driest, Abigail used it to hang the wash.
 Her ghost, clad in a cap and lace shawl, has reportedly been seen heading towards the East Room, arms outstretched as if carrying laundry.